jancarlohendriks/portfolio-2021/content/projects/bert-govers.md

 url: https://www.studiobertgovers.nl/
 ---

-Studio Bert Govers is an award winning Design studio (Goed Industrieel Ontwerp, Reddot Design Award, ...)
+Studio Bert Govers is an award winning Design Studio (Goed Industrieel Ontwerp, Reddot Design Award, ...).

-The design was encommended by the designer himself.
+The web design was created by the designer himself.